Eyelid Surgery (Blepharoplasty)

 Am I a Good Candidate for Eyelid Surgery?

 Eyelid surgery is perennially one of the most popular cosmetic operations performed both at our practice and nationwide.
-Some patients find success treating concerns around their eyes with non-surgical alternatives, such as injectable fillers for under-eye hollows and BOTOX® Cosmetic for wrinkles.
+Some patients find success treating concerns around their eyes with non-surgical alternatives, such as injectable fillers for under-eye hollows and BOTOX® and Dysport® for wrinkles.
 But eyelid surgery makes long-lasting changes and is the best choice in many cases.
 Surgery is a good method for men or women when:

 - Excess skin obscures the natural folds of the upper eyelids